kristoferlund/IN_handbook_kristofer/content/guides/adding-content-to-the-handbook.md

 You need a **[GitHub account](https://github.com/join)** to add content to the handbook.
 If you don't have an account, visit [https://github.com/join](https://github.com/join) and create one.

-If you have no idea what GitHub is, please read this guide first #17
+If you have no idea what GitHub is, please read [this guide first](/guides/github)

 When you have created an account, you need to be invited as a member of the IN GitHub organisation. #21